datalad-handbook/book/docs/basics/101-4-summary.rst

 Starting from scratch: Summary
 ------------------------------

-In the last few pages, we have discovered the basics of starting a DataLad dataset from scratch, and making simple modifications *locally*:
+In the last few sections, we have discovered the basics of starting a DataLad dataset from scratch, and making simple modifications *locally*:

 * An empty dataset can be created with the ``datalad create`` command.
 Its useful to add a description